tjthurman/wtjr_sdm/README.md

 snakemake
 ```

-NEED TO EDIT- SOME PARTS WILL RUN

-This will run `snakemake`, but should not run the full pipeline.
-The final figures and results are saved in this repository, so `snakemake` will determine there is nothing to be done.
-To force the pipeline to be re-run (and to generate the intermediate files which were too large to be uploaded to GitHub), run:
+This will run `snakemake`, but it may not run the full pipeline: some of the intermediate files and results are already in this repository and may not need to be re-generated.
+If you would like to force the pipeline to re-run from scratch, run:

 ```
 snakemake -F